-Each residence hall student room is permitted one microwave (not to exceed 850 watts) and one refrigerator (not to exceed 4 cubic feet).
-Hot pots are also permitted.
-Cooking appliances (other than hot pots or small microwaves), large exercise equipment, air conditioners and halogen lamps are strictly prohibited.
+Each residence hall student room is permitted one microwave (not to exceed 800 watts) and one refrigerator (not to exceed 4 cubic feet).
+Hot pots are not permitted.
+Cooking appliances, large exercise equipment, air conditioners and halogen lamps are strictly prohibited.

 Though cable is provided in all residence hall rooms, students must bring their own TVs.

 The Mailroom is located in the lower level of the Kirk Center, where U.S. Mail and UPS parcels can be sent and received.
 After arriving on campus, each student is assigned a mailbox number.
 Incoming mail should be addressed as follows:

 Each residence hall has coin-operated washers and dryers.
 There are also vending machines in each building.